ODCleanStore/ODCleanStore/release-template/README.txt

 In order to try out ODCleanStore, navigate to Administration Frontend in your web browser (e.g. http://localhost:8080/).

-By default, there is a single registered user:
+By default, there are these registered users:
-    * username: "adm", password: "adm"
+    * username: "adm", password: "adm", roles: ADM, PIC, ONC

-In order to create data processing pipelines, you will need to create a new user account or add more roles to the default account.
+    * username: "scraper", password: "reparcs", roles: SCR

 There should be one default pipeline created by default.
 You may customize it by assigning  transformers to it.
 The functionality of Input and Output Webservices can be then demonstrated:

 * To send data to the input web service, you can run run-example.cmd (.sh) from directory example/.
 The script will send data in example-data.rdf